ibexa/documentation-developer/docs/guide/performance.md

 - Set up eZ Platform in [cluster mode](clustering.md) if you need to handle bigger spikes of traffic than a single server can manage.
     - See [recommendation for Memcached/Redis](#memcachedredis) and [Search](#search) below.

+!!! note

+    The following recommendations are ordered from largest to smallest impact they have on performance in general.

+### VM

+- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), because they typically slow down the application 10x or more, compared to native Linux filesystem.
+- VM in itself also adds 10-30% of overhead.
+However when it comes to production, e.g. AWS vs barebones, it also comes down to cost and convenience factors.

+!!! tip "For Development use, try eZ Launchpad"

+    For a ready solution that allows you to share code between your host and the underlying running VM system without this performance hit, try [eZ Launchpad](https://ezsystems.github.io/launchpad/).

 ### Web server

-- Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time.
+- Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time (including JS/CSS/* asset loading, etc.).
 - Use a recent version of nginx, set up https, and enable http/2 to reduce connection latency on parallel requests.

 ### PHP